AnnaTomson/Quiz-Master/README.md

 Open `http://127.0.0.1:5000` in your browser.

+## Usage
+**Admin Login:**
+- Navigate to /admin/login using your credentials.
+- Manage subjects, chapters, quizzes, and questions.

+**User Login:**
+- Navigate to /login.
+- View and attempt quizzes from your dashboard.

+**View Scores:**
+- After completing a quiz, visit the View Score section from the dashboard.

 ## Database Design
 - **User Table:** Stores user details and roles (Admin/User).
 - **Subject Table:** Contains subject names and descriptions.